WICHITA "CABIN COOP"

 Cat-proof brooder lid.

 Detail of inner sliding door -- once again, designed to be opened from outside (lower roosting bar removed for the picture).
 Kept door and ramp near back side of run area so they would be out of the way of us and the feeder/waterer.
-Opening is about 10' x 13" if I remember right.
+Opening is about 10" x 13".
 Door is up off floor to allow for about 5"- 6" deep layer of litter later on.
-Ventilation holes at roof level of front and back walls.

 Detail of nesting boxes.
 They are about 13" wide x 14" deep x 16" high (to allow for layer of nesting material).
-Not really visible in the picture, but there is a small gap (~1") between floor of nesting box and lower bar at front, to help w/ the cleaning/hosing out a couple times a year.
-Another narrow board is normally placed across gap on inner face to hold nesting material in for rest of the time.
 Floor of the nesting box is slightly sloped from back to front to help w/ water drainage during cleaning.
 Roosting bars are also removable for easier cleaning, too.

 We moved the chicks outside around mid-April, as was getting warm enough by then for them to stay out (and we were tired of the dust!).
 They are around five weeks old in this picture.